1063086/reproducible-research_homework/README.md

   - What is the estimated volume of a 300 kb dsDNA virus?
 (4 points)

 **Bonus** (**10 points**) Explain the difference between reproducibility and replicability in scientific research.
 How can git and GitHub be used to enhance the reproducibility and replicability of your work? what limitations do they have? (e.g. check the platform [protocols.io](https://www.protocols.io/)).

+A: While reproducibility will refer to the fact that re-run the same analysis or experiment using the same data and code and should obtain the same results, replicability instead is the principle of doing the same study again but with new data or under different conditions to see if the findings hold.
+The former emphasises the consistency of the results within the same study, while the latter assesses the robustness of the results and findings across different applications or datasets.

+Git allows you to track changes in your code and documents over time.
+This version control helps in maintaining a history of modifications, making it easier to trace back and understand the evolution of your work.
+Each commit represents a snapshot of your project, promoting transparency and reproducibility.
+GitHub facilitates collaboration and sharing.
+By hosting your project on GitHub, others can easily access, contribute, and collaborate.
+It enhances transparency and reproducibility by providing a centralized global platform for sharing both code and data.

+However limitations include the fact that Git and GitHub rely on external servers.
+If these platforms experience downtime or if your project relies on external factors that may change over time, it can introduce challenges for reproducibility.
+In addition to this GitHub has limitations on the size of files and repositories.
+Large datasets or binary files might be impractical to store directly on GitHub.
+Furthermore while GitHub provides collaboration features, work is made public by default, so if sensitive data is involved in the study, alternative methods of sharing might need to be considered.